vinodkd/abu/doc/roadmap.md

    - make it shebang runnable : DONE
    - refactor code to make it better/DRY : DONE for templates, TBD for parse code
    - refactor script syntax to make it better/DRY-er: DESIGN DONE, to be coded
-   - revalutate including java "trapdoors" per feedback from CHUG session: DONE as part of design above
+   - revaluate including java "trapdoors" per feedback from CHUG session: DONE as part of design above
    - evaluate making a maven plugin/ant task

 Milestone 3 (v 0.3):